joshuasoave/joshuasoave/README.md

 ### 🌱 I’m currently learning:
 - C#
 - Unity 2D Game Development
-### 👯 I’m looking to collaborate on full-stack web applications or video game development
+### 👯 I’m looking to collaborate on:
+- Full-stack Web Applications
+- Video Game Development
 ### 🤔 I’m looking for help with:
 - Pixel Art
 - Creating 2D Sprites
-### 📫 How to reach me
+### 📫 How to reach me:
 - Email: joshua.soave@gmail.com
 - Phone: (912)247-1984
-### 😄 Pronouns: He/Him
+### 😄 Pronouns:
+- He/Him
-### :airplane: Fun fact: I used to be a flight attendant and my favorite place I've visited was The Grand Canyon!
+### :airplane: Fun fact:
+- I used to be a flight attendant and my favorite place I've visited was The Grand Canyon!

 Take a look at my [portfolio](https://joshsoave.com/) to see some of the projects I've worked on.